My posts!

 We have a favorite area we frequent (nope, still not going to tell you where it is!)
 I will tell you this much, the mountains west of Deerfield Lake have an abundance of spruce trees (assuming that’s the type you’re searching for.)
 Flag Mountain Road is one of our favorite routes that takes you to some good hunting spots.
 (That’s ALL the helpful info you will get from me!)

 The difficulty with this location is that it usually receives some of the heavier snowfall in the Hills.
-Even if there is little to no snow in the lower elevations, what falls as rain in these locales often falls as snow in the higher portions of the Hills.
+Even if there is little to no snow in the lower elevations, what falls as rain lower down often falls as snow in the higher portions of the Hills.
 And, as I mentioned previously, as is true throughout the Black Hills, cell service in this area is often spotty (if it exists at all).
 So if you do get stuck and/or your vehicle becomes disabled, you may have a lengthy walk–possibly in deep snow–before you can call for help.
 Also, watch your step when you venture off the roads.
 The deep snow can easily hide stumps, downed trees, and other deadfall that can trip you up.

 Mr. Trekker and his truck usually handle the conditions well, we’ve only gotten stuck…a few times. 😇 Mr. Trekker didn’t mind too much though, it gave him a chance to expand his trail, snow-driving skills (and the opportunity to play with his tire chains. 🙄)